hung303mc/workplace_javascript/README.md

 - [ ] Set up, design and style a web page using Bootstrap and its components
 - [ ] Create a responsive web page design
 - [ ] Make use of web tools to setup and manage web sites

+---
+### Course 3: Front-End Javascript Frameworks: AngularJS Overview
+This lesson gives you a big picture view of the Full Stack Web Development and positions the current course in the overall structure of the specialization.
+This provides you the context for doing this course and sets the path forward in this course.
+The first video gives you an overview of full stack web development.
+You may skip this video if you have seen it already in the previous course.
+The second video gives you an overview of this course and the various topics to be covered in this course.
+The third video explains how to make the best use of the learning resources available in the course.
+You may skip this video if you have already seen it in the previous course.
+At the end of this lesson, you will be able to:

+- [ ] Understand what is meant by full stack in the context of web development
+- [ ] Distinguish between front-end, back-end and full stack web development
+- [ ] Understand the position of this course in the context of this specialisation